Risk Weighted Assets, Capital Deductions, Balance Sheet, Leverage Exposure, Liquidity & Funding.

 Capital Viewpoint Offers

 Work undertaken across the resources.
-RWAs, Capital Deductions, Balance Sheet, Leverage, Funding and Liquidity.
+RWAs, Capital Deductions, Balance Sheet and Leverage, Funding and Liquidity.

 A lack of FRM is a godsend for any competitors.
 Naivety leaves one open to resource arbitrage by others.
 A nice revenue today in exchange for high resource use for years to come, leaving a business hobbled by the millstone of legacy trades.